micmejia/bible-dump/AMPC/Luke/Luke 8.md

-But the man from whom the demons had gone out kept begging _and_ [^k]praying that he might accompany Him _and_ be with Him, but [Jesus] sent him away, saying,
+But the man from whom the demons had gone out kept begging _and_ praying that he might accompany Him _and_ be with Him, but [Jesus] sent him away, saying,